CenturyLinkCloud/PublicKB/Network/creating-bi-directional-firewall-policies.md

 <p><strong>Description:</strong>
 </p>
-<p>Tier 3 Cloud Platform firewall policies make it simple to connect networks within a given account or across accounts.
+<p>CenturyLink Cloud Platform firewall policies make it simple to connect networks within a given account or across accounts.
 Firewall policies are inherently one-way, but it is very straightforward to craft a pair of policies that enable bi-directional communication.
   This walkthrough builds upon the servers, networks and policies built in the KB article entitled <a href="http://help.tier3.com/entries/22196842-connecting-data-center-networks-through-firewall-policies" target="_blank">Connecting Data Center Networks Through Firewall Policies</a>.</p>
 <p><strong>Steps:</strong>
 </p>